chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 Frontend
 =====================================================
-For each frontend server, use the following steps to set up the Chef server:
+For each frontend server, use the following steps to set up the Chef Server:

 #.
-Install the Chef server package.
+Install the Chef Server package.
 For Red Hat and CentOS 6:

    .. code-block:: bash